daronphang/chat-app/README.md

 6. If user B is online, Chat server 2 pulls message from queue and sends message to user B via websocket connection
 7. If user B is offline, a push notification is sent to user B

+## Message acknowledgement

+When the message is successfully pushed to the broker queue, a message acknowledgement back to the client will be sent.
+If the acknowledgement message does not include a messageId, the message failed to deliver.

 ## Message synchronization across multiple devices

-We make the assumption that the user will be in the same location and hence, all devices are connected to the same chat server.
-When a message is sent or received by any device, it will be broadcasted to all other devices.
+Each user will have a dedicated queue of inbound messages which will act as the single source of truth for new messages.
+If a user has sent a message from one device, once the message has been delivered to the recipients, it will be pushed to the user's queue for confirmation.

 ## Message out-of-order or failed delivery